 Council began its battle against blight in 2009 with the passing of Ordinance 09-05, “Reasonable Regulations for Rental Dwellings.”
 With 65% of borough property changing from single family homes to multiple rental units, something had to be done to regulate the decay that was occurring.
 In 2013 Council updated Ordinance 09-05 with Ordinance 13-08, which made changes to fees and inspection service.
 Many responsible landlords have complied, but more must be done to cease the urban decline.

 The Borough of Sharpsburg is doubling its efforts to combat all nuisance properties.
 Code enforcement agents are assessing all properties for high grass, trash, damaged structures and more.
+Code enforcement officer keeps a record of vacant and blighted properties in the borough.
 Professional Code Services is the official Building Inspector as well as the Zoning and Code Officer for the Borough of Sharpsburg.

 In order to familiarize you with the code violations that the agents will look for, a list has been provided below.
 Each violation is “deemed so” by an ordinance or by the “International Property Maintenance Code – 2009” (IPMC – 2009) that was adopted by Council on January 6, 2009.

 The process for identifying and citing for code violations is as follows: